reshamas/reshamas.github.io/_posts/2019-03-16-deploying-deep-learning-models-on-web-and-mobile.md

 We did run more complex architectures.
 However, because the data had 101 classes and for the purpose of this example and article, and GPU time and storage, we used a simple architecture of `resnet34`.

 #### Back to training
-Next, we fit 8 epochs using our learning rate of 0.01, and we observe our error rate drop to 28.9%.
+Next, we fit 8 epochs using our learning rate of 0.01, and we observe our error rate drops to 28.9%.

 ```bash
 epoch	train_loss	valid_loss	error_rate